Medieval medicine of Western Europe: Later developments in medicine

 Contrary to popular belief bathing and sanitation were not lost in Europe with the collapse of the Roman Empire.
 Bathing in fact did not fall out of fashion in Europe until shortly after the Renaissance, replaced by the heavy use of sweat-bathing and perfume, as it was thought in Europe that water could carry disease into the body through the skin.
 Medieval church authorities believed that public bathing created an environment open to immorality and disease.
 Roman Catholic Church officials even banned public bathing in an unsuccessful effort to halt syphilis epidemics from sweeping Europe.

+Women, most of the time, provided the majority of care of the sick and needy in early modern France, especially in childcare, childbirth and community nursing.
+Midwives or known as sage-femmes attended most births.
+Religious nuns, sisters, served as nurses at the Hôtel-Dieu hospital in Paris during the late 15th and early 16th centuries.
+In the surgeon's household, wives and widows acted as informal apprentices and guild records show that a barber-surgeon could pass on his practice to his wife or daughter.

+Women's role was essential to the healthcare force, but despite this they faced opposition.
+Elite and medieval sources accepted women as the appropriate caregiver in certain contexts like childbearing and domestic health, but independent female healers sparked controversy.
+The women who were independently healing claimed the charitable nature of their work but university educated physicians accused them of unlicensed practice partly due to the fact of their gender.
+One time, a legal dispute arose from a community supporting a woman healer that led to a high profile court case.